CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Create Hargreaves component using Microsoft Visual C#.
 ----------------------------------------------

-1. Open the start menu and from program choose Microsoft Visual studio, then Microsoft Visual studio.
+1. Open the start menu and from program choose Microsoft Visual Studio, then Microsoft Visual Studio.

 .. figure:: ./images/Tutorial03/open.png
    :align: center
 .

-2.Open the Visual studio C# and create a new project. choose Visual C#, Class Library, named as Hargreaves, Browse the location tab path and point to this path *C:/Hydrodesktop_May11/Source/Plugins/HydroModeler/Components*.
+2.Open the Visual Studio C# and create a new project.
+Choose Visual C#, Class Library, and name the project as Hargreaves.
+Browse to the location tab path and point hto this path *C:/Hydrodesktop_May11/Source/Plugins/HydroModeler/Components*.

 .. figure:: ./images/Tutorial03/class.png
    :align: center
 .

-3. Add two folders (source - data), copy class1.cs into source folder and rename it Hargreaves.cs
+3. Add two folders (source and data), copy class1.cs into the source folder and rename it it Hargreaves.cs

 .. figure:: ./images/Tutorial03/folders.png
    :align: center

 Adding References
-'''''''''''
+'''''''''''''''''

-A reference is a file that is required to run the code you have written.
+A reference to a library is required to run the code you have written.
 Usually a reference identifies a dll (Dynamic Linking Library) file.
 The references can be viewed by expanding the Reference option listed in the Solution Explorer window located on the upper right side of the page.

 1. Right click on Reference and select Add Reference.